m3cinc/m3cinc.github.io/Pollution/Pollution.md

 ## Retrieving county Data for 50 US States

 Finally, we attempt another approach with choroplethr, athough there is little data for AK and HI... we want to undertake the challenge to visualize not only the lower 48 but also the 49th and 50th US states...
-This requires a download of the complete county list for all states, a dataset availbale from the [US Census and data repository](http://www.census.gov/en.html).
+This requires a download of the complete county list for all states, a dataset available from the [US Census and data repository](http://www.census.gov/en.html).

 ```r